 - Start on one 6 inch side roll the dough up

 - Prepare two loaf pans, I like to use Bakers Joy

 - Place the dough, seam side down in the pan

-- Cover with a bit of greased saran wrap (again, I just spray it with bakers joy)
+- Cover with a kitchen towel or a bit of greased saran wrap (again, I just spray it with bakers joy)

 - Let them rise until it's about an inch above the pan, about an hour

 - Bake the bread 40-45 mins.
 After the first 15 mins cover it loosely with aluminum foil to keep it from getting too brown.

 It makes great toast too… my kids are toast lovers with vanilla sugar on top.
 So I always make a few loafs ever time so there are a few slices left for toast, AFTER the french toast of course!
 Cut it thick or thin, it’s delicious either way… What’s YOUR favorite breakfast?